for the creative entrepreneur, the traveler,

 Welcome to this empowering, inspirational place for the creative entrepreneur, the traveler, and the justice-seeker.

-While I didn't receive a direct invitation from HRH Prince Harry and newly-Duchess Meghan, I did have a whirlwind of fun joining 100,000 others outside of Windsor Castle to accompany the couple on thier historical day.
-(And while I somehow wasn't invited to their intimate reception, I did get photos of the beautiful newly weds.
-In one, Harry and I are definitely making eye contact! -- Read on!)
+While I didn’t receive a direct invitation from HRH Prince Harry and newly-Duchess Meghan, I did have a whirlwind of fun joining 100,000 others outside of Windsor Castle to accompany the couple on their historical day.
+(And while I somehow wasn’t invited to their intimate reception, I did get photos of the beautiful newlyweds.
+In one, Harry and I are definitely making eye contact! — Read on!)

 If you’re having a bad day, I’m here with proof to remind you that fairy tales are real, The Prince & Me is real, American women really are meeting foreign princes and marrying to make the world a better place.